 If a file which is being read by one host is currently being written from another host.

 This mechanism ensures coherence, providing the WekaIO system with full page cache utilization whenever only a single host or multiple hosts access a file for read-only purposes.
 If multiple hosts access a file and at least one of them is writing to the file, the page cache is not used and any IO operation is handled by the backends.
 Conversely, when either a single host or multiple hosts open a file for read-only purposes, the page cache is fully utilized by the WekaIO client, enabling read operations from memory without accessing the backend hosts.

-When mounting in the coherent mode, the page cache uses write cache in the write through mode, so any write is acknowledged to the customer application only after being safely stored on resilient storage.
-This applies to both data and metadata writes.
-Consequently, only read operations are accelerated by the page cache.
+When mounting in the coherent mode, the page cache uses read/write cache in the read/write through mode, so any read is directed to the resilient storage and any write is acknowledged to the customer application only after being safely stored on resilient storage.
+This applies to both data and metadata.

 This mode ensures the strong consistency of data and metadata.
 Any data or metadata change will always be acknowledged to the application only after being safely stored on resilient storage.
 This enables sharing of data and metadata between hosts concurrently accessing the same filesystem.